Avondale, Cincinnati: Demographics

+2020 census

+As of the census of 2020, there were 11,345 people living in the neighborhood.
+There were 6,410 housing units.
+The racial makeup of the neighborhood was 11.4% White, 81.4% Black or African American, 0.3% Native American, 0.8% Asian, 0.0% Pacific Islander, 1.4% from some other race, and 4.7% from two or more races.
+2.5% of the population were Hispanic or Latino of any race.

+There were 5,968 households, out of which 37.2% were families.
+51.3% of all households were made up of individuals.

+29.9% of the neighborhood's population were under the age of 18, 53.8% were 18 to 64, and 16.3% were 65 years of age or older.
+53.5% of the population was male and 46.5% was female.

+According to the U.S. Census American Community Survey, for the period 2016-2020 the estimated median annual income for a household in the neighborhood was $24,250.
+About 32.6% of family households were living below the poverty line.
+About 19.5% had a bachelor's degree or higher.

 Recreation

 The 4 acre Fleischmann Gardens park was established in 1925 on land donated by the heirs of prominent Avondale resident Charles Louis Fleischmann.

 Education

 Avondale is served by a branch of the Public Library of Cincinnati and Hamilton County.

 South Avondale Elementary serves kindergarten through 6th grade, and is part of the Cincinnati Public Schools system.
 Phoenix Community Learning center is a public charter school also located in Avondale, serving kindergarten through 10th grade.

 Avondale is adjacent to Xavier University and Cincinnati Children's Hospital, and in close proximity to the University of Cincinnati and its medical centers.